Welcome To BLUE STAR RECOVERY

 What are the Symptoms of a Substance Use Disorder?

-There are several signs that can indicate that a person is dealing with a drug addiction or substance use disorder (SUD).
+There are several signs that can indicate that a person is dealing with a substance use disorder (SUD).
 It’s important to be aware of these signs and how they conflict with a person’s mental health disorders and overall well-being.
 If you notice any of these signs in a loved one or a family member, it may indicate a deeper problem:

 • Experiencing urges to drink alcohol or use drugs